-Learn more about commissioning your work in Watermark’s SHOP 505 gift gallery →
+Learn more about commissioning your work in Watermark’s SHOP 505 retail gallery →

 Looking for a place to showcase your work?
 We’d love to hear from you!
-Watermark accepts applications for exhibitions year round.
 Applications and portfolios are reviewed at the discretion of the Exhibition Committee.
+Please read the “Exhibitor FAQs” below, then print and complete the exhibit application →

 Who is eligible for an exhibition at the Watermark?